anzhelikasuchkova/Movie-Recommendation-Project/README.md

 ## Data Processing Steps

 - The CSV was imported into a pandas dataframe using Jupyter Notebook
-- Merged 2 datasets into 1 based on 'title' or 'id'(Lily)
+- Merged 2 datasets into 1 based on 'title' or 'id'
 - Removed unnecessary data
 - Kept: 'movie_id','title','overview','genres','keywords','cast','crew'
 - Dropped null rows from dataframe